Elevation: 9,273 ft

-Two climbing routes for this peak are found on page 121.
-John Platt climbed this seldom visited peak in 2019.
+Climbing and access information for this peak (called “Pinnacles Peak” in the book) is on Page 121 of the book.
+John Platt climbed this seldom-visited peak in 2019.
 His trip report is linked below.
 Updated August 2019

 The book lists two routes.
-Both utilize the Missouri Creek Drainage.
-You can either follow the drainage to the base of the peak or the old Missouri Ridge trail.
+Both use the Missouri Creek drainage.
+You can either follow the drainage to the base of the peak or the old Missouri Ridge Trail.

-Missouri Ridge.
-Take the Missouri Creek trail up the valley until you reach a cabin.
-From this point, an old Trail proceeds to the top of the Missouri Ridge north of the peak.
-From saddle between Missouri Ridge and The Pink, turn north and proceed up the ridge to the summit block.
-Surmount, the summit block on it’s east side.
+Take the Missouri Creek Trail up the valley until you reach a cabin.
+From this point, an old trail proceeds to the top of the Missouri Ridge, north of the peak.
+From the saddle between Missouri Ridge and The Pink, turn north and proceed up the ridge to the summit block.
+Climb the summit block on its East Side.
 The trail was in poor shape years ago.
-Originally a four-wheel-drive Road or logging road find plenty of downed trees on the route.
+Originally a 4WD road or logging road, you will find plenty of downed trees on the route.
 Class 3.
 USGS Edwardsburg